eaasi/user-handbook/source/guide/administration.rst

 **************

 .. warning::
-  The Manage Node interface should *only* be visible to :term:`Admin` users. :term:`Configuration Users <configuration user>` will not see this page in the EaaSI menu or be able to control any of the settings described.
+  Though the Manage Node interface should be visible to both :term:`Admin` and :term:`Configuration Users <configuration user>`, Configuration Users will not see all the management functionality described on this page.
+This is intentional.
+Configuration Users can see Running Process and download logs for troubleshooting and support purposes, but will not be able to control node-level settings like user permissions, emulator management, or OAI-PMH endpoint synchronization.

 The Manage Node page has two primary sections: :ref:`node_management` for controlling the :term:`node` itself (emulators, OAI-PMH, computing resources) and :ref:`user_admin` for managing the users who can access the node.
 See each section below for more details.